 The first use of the word “expat” was in a poem of the same name written by British poet D.J.
 Enright in 1962.
 The term was used at the time mostly to refer to Brits who were sent by their employees to British colonies for business purposes.
 This was a crucial defining moment for the term, since it de facto defined an expat as a wealthy European with the right to take up residence in a foreign country, though his new neighbors might not be able to do the same if their situations were reversed.

 The distinction between “expat” and “immigrant” is hardly semantics.
 These words carry significance, and one is much more critical than the other.
-Just look at French president Emmanuel Macron’s new immigration policies, which deliberately hamper migrants and asylum-seekers from poorer countries from legally settling in France.
-“If it’s an economic migrant who doesn’t face danger in his country, then it’s not France’s responsibility to take him,” Macron said in one speech.
+Just look at some of French president Emmanuel Macron’s immigration policies, which deliberately hamper migrants and asylum-seekers from poorer countries from legally settling in France.
+“If it’s an economic migrant who doesn’t face danger in his country, then it’s not France’s responsibility to take him,” Macron said in a memorable 2018 speech.
 Yet at the exact same time, the French president has been trying to seduce a different kind of economic migrant: wealthy businessmen from countries like Britain and the U.S., who bring their money with them when they move companies to France.
-A recent Forbes article explained how Macron’s new economic reforms are helping to draw wealthy expats in to build start-ups in France, with the article even referencing the “series of Lost Generations” that France has experienced thanks to French expats leaving the country for “greener” pastures.
+One Forbes article explained how Macron’s new economic reforms are helping to draw wealthy expats in to build start-ups in France, with the article even referencing the “series of Lost Generations” that France has experienced thanks to French expats leaving the country for “greener” pastures.

 As a voluntary act of uprooting, the concept of “the expat” typically insinuates youth, money, and education.
 Though “expat communities” are large and fruitful in places like Paris, they are generally assembled piecemeal, with individuals coming on their own and happening to fall in with a certain crowd.
 Older people are less likely to be expats, since moving an entire family to a new country is so much more complicated than moving a single person.